readthedocs/tutorial-template/docs/source/functions/logLikelihood.Kriging.md

 ## Description

-Get Log-Likelihood of Kriging Model
+Get the Maximized Log-Likelihood of a `Kriging` Model Object

 ## Usage